eduardoeof/gravity/README.md

 # Gravity

-Gravity is the project responsible for get data from LoL API and storege them in our database.
+Gravity is the project responsible for get data from LoL API and store them in our database.